chef/chef-web-docs/chef_master/source/platforms.rst

 chef-client, Foundational Platforms
 =====================================================
-The following table lists the Foundational platforms for the chef-client:
+The following table lists the Foundational platforms for the chef-client and ohai:

 .. list-table::
    :widths: 280 100 120